GregRos/zenesis/README.md

-`zodiverse` builds on `zod` to create **a framework for generating type definitions**.

-* Generate carefully designed, fully documented type definitions using all modern TypeScript constructs:
+`zodenesis` builds on `zod`, allowing you to generate carefully designed, fully documented type definitions using all modern TypeScript constructs.

   * Type parameters!
   * Mapped types!
   * Conditional types!